Suggested Reading:

 In abrogating the only non-evolving language — Ecclesiastical Latin — the language through which alone the stringent conceptual architecture of the Church has been articulated, sustained, and preserved, defining its dogma, and sixteen millennia of doctrine — the Magisterium of the Church will be divided between the Church of roughly 1600 years prior to Pope Leo XIV, and the post-Leonine Magisterium articulated, not through one, but through many languages in many translations.
 In a word, should this prove to be the case, it is a move away from apodictic Magisterial certainty.

-If this is what Leo XIV intends, it is not just momentous, but potentially catastrophic, and this is why: the distinct linguistic morphology of Latin is not shared by any other language — it possesses an unparalleled and historically embedded matrix of denotation and meaning — not only which has been — but in which it has been consistently propagated through sixteen centuries in a way indispensable to matters doctrinal and juridical within Holy Mother Church.
+If this is what Pope Leo XIV intends, it is not just momentous, but potentially catastrophic, and this is why: the distinct linguistic morphology of Latin is not shared by any other language — it possesses an unparalleled and historically embedded matrix of denotation and meaning — not only which has been — but in which it has been consistently propagated through sixteen centuries in a way indispensable to matters doctrinal and juridical within Holy Mother Church.

 Any appeal to certainty — a certainty absolutely vital to doctrine and unimpeachable Magisterium — that falls short of an unequivocal standard to which all translations must appeal for univocal substantiation — and which alone can exclude all possible translational doubt — of itself subverts the very certainty that it seeks, or must abolish apodictic certainty itself — and with it, Holy Mother Church.